 Stiff Suspension

-A stiff suspension is simply a suspension setup that has a spring with higher stiffness or spring rate.
+A stiff suspension is simply a suspension setup that has a spring with a higher stiffness or spring rate.
 In other words, this type of suspension requires more force or weight to be compressed lengthwise.

 Since the spring of a stiff suspension is more rigid, it causes you to feel bumps more, giving you a rougher ride.
 However, stiff suspensions are well-recognized to give a car better aerodynamic properties.